Skclouds/Prac_JS/README.md

 ## Goals

 - Strengthen my understanding of JavaScript fundamentals.
-- Gain hands-on experience with advanced features.
+- Gain hands-on experience with fundamental and advanced features.
-- Prepare for coding interviews and real-world problem solving.
+- Prepare for coding interviews and real-world problem-solving.

 Feel free to browse the repository and see my progress!